• Skip to primary navigation

 • To get acquainted with the city why not do the downtown food tour which is a great way to learn more about the city’s culinary delights.

-• With the large ex-pat and tourist presence here, you can expect to tip staff in bars and cafes, hotels, cleaning staff and guides.
+• With the large ex-pat and tourist presence here, you can expect to tip staff in bars and cafés hotels, cleaning staff and guides.

-How to Get from Mexico City to San Miguel de Allende
+Getting from Mexico City to San Miguel de Allende

 mexico city traffic